On the Fairness of Time-Critical Influence Maximization in Social Networks: Evaluation on Synthetic Datasets

+\xhdr{Experimental Setup} In our experiments we varied all the aforementioned properties of the graph.
+We vary each of these graph and algorithmic properties while rest of the properties are set to a default value.
+We experimented with several default values but as an illustration we include the results for the following default values: $g = 0.7$ yielding $350$ nodes in $\Vcal_1$ and $150$ nodes in $\Vcal_2$.
+We set $p_{hom} = 0.025$ and $p_{het} = 0.001$, which yielded $3606$ total edges, out of which $2965$ edges were within group $\Vcal_1$, $514$ within $\Vcal_2$, and $127$ edges connecting nodes across two groups.
+We used a constant activation probability on all edges given by $p_e = 0.05$.
+Finally, we consider the time deadline $\tau = 20$, unless explicitly stated otherwise.
 Evaluating utilities, as described in Eq.~\ref{eq:time_critical_utility}, in closed form is intractable, so we used Monte Carlo sampling to estimate these utilities.
 We used $200$ samples for this estimation, which yielded a stable estimation of the utility function.
 In all the experiments, we pick a seed set by solving the corresponding problem.
 Then, we use this seed set to estimate the expected number of nodes influenced in the graph using \tcim.
 We report the following normalized utilities: $\frac{f(S; \Vcal, \Gcal)}{|\Vcal|}$ for the whole population $\Vcal$, $\frac{f(S; \Vcal_1, \Gcal)}{|\Vcal_1|}$ for the group $\Vcal_1$, and $\frac{f(S; \Vcal_2, \Gcal)}{|\Vcal_2|}$ for the group $\Vcal_2$.